Javelin: Ancient Egypt

 In History of Ancient Egypt: Volume 1 (1882), George Rawlinson depicts the javelin as an offensive weapon used by the Ancient Egyptian military.
 It was lighter in weight than that used by other nations.
 He describes the Ancient Egyptian javelin's features:

 It consisted of a long thin shaft, sometimes merely pointed, but generally armed with a head, which was either leaf-shaped, or like the head of a spear, or else four-sided, and attached to the shaft by projections at the angles.

 A strap or tasseled head was situated at the lower end of the javelin: it allowed the javelin thrower to recover his javelin after throwing it.

 Egyptian military trained from a young age in special military schools.
-Focusing on gymnastics to gain strength, hardiness and endurance in childhood, they learned to throw the javelin – along with practicing archery and the battle-axe – when they grew older, before entering a specific regiment.
+Focusing on gymnastics to gain strength, hardiness, and endurance in childhood, they learned to throw the javelin – along with practicing archery and the battle-axe – when they grew older, before entering a specific regiment.

-Javelins were carried by Egyptian light infantry, as a main weapon, and as an alternative to a spear or a bow and arrow, generally along with a shield.
-They also carried a curved sword, a club or a hatchet as a side-arm.
+Javelins were carried by Egyptian light infantry, as a main weapon, and as an alternative to a bow or spear, generally along with a shield.
+They also carried a curved sword, club, or hatchet as a sidearm.
 An important part in battles is often assigned to javelin-men, "whose weapons seem to inflict death at every blow".

-One or multiple javelins were also sometimes carried by Egyptian war-chariots, in the quiver and/or the bow case.
+Multiple javelins were also sometimes carried by Egyptian war-chariots, in a quiver and/or bow case.

-Beyond its military purpose, the javelin was likely also a hunting instrument, both to seek food and as a sport.
+Beyond its military purpose, the javelin was likely also a hunting instrument, for food and sport.